-Police officers put their lives on the line to ensure the safety of both the communities they serve and its citizens.
+Police officers put their lives on the line to ensure the safety of both the communities they serve and their citizens.
 This is why a KFC outlet in Ohio decided to stick a sign on its front door welcoming uniformed police officers to eat for free.
-But, when the charitable sign went viral, so did the praise and backlash.
+But when the charitable sign went viral, so did the praise and backlash.

 This KFC store in Gallipolis, Ohio, is committed to honoring police officers in their own way—with free chicken.
 That’s when they decided to print out a sign stating, “All uniformed police officers eat free everyday all day.”

-But, after a photo of the sign was posted on the Ohio Going Blue Facebook page, not only was the offer met with gratitude, but also criticism.
+But after a photo of the sign was posted on the Ohio Going Blue Facebook page, the offer was met with not only gratitude but also criticism.